 While the Kanega Watch and MGMove Smartwatch look nearly identical, the two smartwatches differ greatly in terms of price, batteries, and additional features.

-First off, the Kanega Watch is significantly more expensive.
+The Kanega Watch is significantly more expensive than the MGMove.
 Its startup costs exceed MGMove’s by $100, and its monthly monitoring costs are roughly $30 more.
-That said, the Kanega Watch includes fall detection at no additional cost, while the MGMove does not support this feature.
+That said, the Kanega Watch includes fall detection at no additional cost, while MGMove does not support this feature.

-Another unique quality of the Kanega Watch is the ability to make an emergency call solely using your voice, while the MGMove requires you to press on its touch screen.
+Also impressive is the Kanega Watch’s ability to make an emergency call solely using your voice, while the MGMove requires you to press on its touch screen to contact an agent.

-In terms of additional features, the MGMove has a lot more to offer, including caregiver tracking, step counting, reminders, and text messages.
-Granted, unlocking these features will cost an additional $5 per month.
+The MGMove offers many additional features, including caregiver tracking, step counting, reminders, and text messages.
+However, unlocking these features will cost an additional $5 per month.

-To learn more about Medical Guardian’s smartwatch, read our full MGMove review.
+To learn more about Medical Guardian’s smartwatch, read our full Medical Guardian review.

 Bottom Line